For more information or to schedule a visit, please contact

 What’s So Funny: Finding and Writing Humor in Children’s Books

 Explore elements of humor and push yourself to find and exploit humor in your own writing.
-We’ll look at the funniest characters, scenes, plots, and language in great children’s books and share our own work as well.
+We’ll look at the funniest characters, scenes, plots, and language in great children’s books and identify specific ways to play with humor.

 Fresh Eyes and a Sharp Knife: How To Make a Good Story Great